leucos/ansible-tuto/step-2/README.md

     export ANSIBLE_REMOTE_USER=root

-Don't worry, we'll use a config file later so we don't have to set those variables.
+Don't worry, we'll see how we can fit all this in a config file later so we don't have to set those variables.

 # Doing something useful